DarthAsh/CrowdLabel-QC/README.md

    installers to provision a local MySQL server.

-2. **Import the SQL dump.** Load your exported labeling tables into MySQL (e.g., `mysql -u <user> -p <database> < dump.sql`).
-Ensure the imported schema matches the columns expected by your QCC configuration.
+2. **Import the SQL dump.** Load your exported labeling tables into MySQL (for example, `mysql -u <user> -p <database> < dump.sql`).
+Confirm the import succeeds and that the resulting tables match the columns expected by your QCC configuration (task assignments, tags, timestamps, etc.).

 3. **Update the config for your connection.** Open your YAML config (for example, `src/qcc/config/default.yml`) and set the `input.mysql` values to match your host, port, user, password, and database name.
+If the dump uses a non-default schema or table names, align the `input.mysql.tables` mappings accordingly so the CLI reads from the correct tables.

 4. **Run the tagging report.** Execute the CLI, pointing to your config and an output directory for the generated artifacts.
 On Windows, for example: